ambienthex/covid-19-stats/README.md

 ![image](https://raw.githubusercontent.com/ambienthex/covid-19-stats/master/infection-components.png)

 # Conclusion
 That's that and seems to be inline with the official forecast.
 Take this all for a grain of salt as I have no experience with epidemiology or any medical field.
 It does appear the official death toll forecast was based on a forecast using linear regression on the death trend.
 Hope the numbers are way less.
+Regardless of what the forecast, I'm more optimistic with a range of 50,000 - 100,000, but may be less if doctors and nurses don't fall ill and the hospitals are not overwhelmed.
+Any loss of life is tragic and hope for the best.
 Stay safe and feel free to distrubute the code.